WenjiangDeng/MAX/README.md

-# MAX
+# MAX: quantification of mutant-allele expression at isoform level

-Quantification of mutant-allele expression at isoform level
+## 1. What is MAX?